 Click Here to learn more about the Platinum Card from American Express

-Click Here to learn more about the Hilton Honors American Express Ascend Card
+Click Here to learn more about the Hilton Honors American Express Surpass Card

 Click Here to learn more about the IHG Rewards Club Premier Credit Card

 Once you have status in any of the programs listed above, just create a Wyndham Rewards loyalty account if you don’t already have one.
 You can do that here.

 And once you have your hotel status and a Wyndham Rewards account, you can apply for a status match.
 You’ll need to be logged into your Wyndham account.
 And once you are, here’s what to do: